-- a.
-Seeks out and utilizes resources.
+- Seeks out and utilizes resources.
 Household members take initiative to access community resources that are available, or seek out those not immediately available in the community, or have no need for community resources. - b.
 Utilizes resources.
-Household members access resources and services available in the community. - Resource utilization problems.
-Household members do not know about and/or do not access community resources. - Refusal to utilize resources.
+Household members access resources and services available in the community. - c.
+Resource utilization problems.
+Household members do not know about and/or - Household members do not know about and/or do not access community resources. - d.
+Refusal to utilize resources.

 Household members refuse to accept available community services when offered.